aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

         if(a.length == 0) return -1;
         else if(a.length == 1) return a[0];

-        //corner cases where unique element will be at the start or end if(a[0] != a[1]) {
+        //corner cases where a unique element will be at the start or end if(a[0] != a[1]) {
             return a[0];
         }